 Step Five: How to squeeze extra value out of your Machu Picchu by Car trip for the same price!

-Cost of Machu Picchu by Car Trip: On Your Own versus with a Tour
+Cheap Trips to Machu Picchu Trip Cost: On Your Own versus with a Tour

-Based on what we worked on, we would have spent $72 USD doing this all ourselves versus $100 USD on a tour.
+Based on what we worked on, we would have spent $72 USD on our Machu Picchu trip cost all ourselves versus $100 USD on a tour.
 Our breakdown of costs is this: